Build America Bonds: The Impact Of Yield Chasing

 122

-Source: Author’s calculations based on individual security fact sheets and quarterly reports.
+Source: Author’s calculations based on individual security fact sheets and quarterly reports

 Duration

-First, let’s look at duration, which is the time it takes to recovery half of your cash flows from a bond.
+First, let’s look at duration, which is the time it takes to recover half of your cash flows from a bond.
 Duration can be used to estimate how much price sensitivity your bonds have to changes in interest rates.
 The rule of thumb is each basis point (“bp”, or 1/100 of a percentage point) will change the bond price by 0.01 multiplied by the duration, with falling rates leading to a price increase and increasing rates leading a bond price decrease.

 For example, BBN has a duration of 11 years.
 A 50bp increase in rates (or 0.5 percentage points) would lead to a price decrease of 5.5% (=50bp X 0.01 X 11).
 Generally, a longer duration is riskier, as interest rates can be more volatile the farther out they are.
 However, among these BAB funds, the dispersion of duration is from 9.7 to 11 years, which means that all of them are sensitive to interest rate changes.